Strumenta/SmartReader/docfx_project/articles/advanced.md

 This function will change the user agent for **all subsequent web requests** with any object of the class.

-If you need to use a custom HttpClient, you can replace the default one, with the function `SetCustomHttpClient(HttpClient)`.
+If you need to use a custom `HttpMessageHandler`, you can replace the default one, with the function `SetBaseHttpClientHandler(HttpMessageHandler)`.

 ```
-HttpClient superC = new HttpClient();
+HttpMessageHandler majesticHandler = GetMyTailorMadeHttpMessageHandler();
 // ..
-Reader.SetCustomHttpClient(superC);
+Reader.`SetBaseHttpClientHandler(majesticHandler);
 ```

-Notice that, if the custom HttpClient does not set a custom User Agent, *SmartReader Library* will be used.